broadinstitute/gatk/scripts/variantstore/TERRA_QUICKSTART.md

 **Note:** VQSR dies with the default/recommended configuration, so we set SNPsVariantRecalibratorClassic.max-gaussians to 4 here.

-**Note:** This workflow does not use the Terra Entity model to run, so be sure to select `Run workflow with inputs defined by file paths`

 ## 5. Extract Cohort

-This step extracts the data in BigQuery into a sharded joint called VCF
+This step extracts the data in BigQuery into a sharded joint called VCF.

+This workflow does not use the Terra data model to run, so be sure to select `Run workflow with inputs defined by file paths`.

 To prepare the dataset for extraction by putting it into a single vet and ref_ranges table, run the `GvsPrepareRangesCallset` workflow with the following parameters: